NEWS RELEASE* TRUCKEE AREA CAMPFIRE BAN NEWS RELEASE (Effective as of June 17th, 2019): Learn more

-CAL FIRE NEWS RELEASE - November, 2018: Burn Permit Suspension has been lifted in Nevada, Yuba, Placer, and Sierra Counties as of June 11th, 2018"
+*NEWS RELEASE* CAL FIRE NEWS RELEASE - June, 2019: Outdoor Residential Burning has been suspended in Nevada, Yuba, Placer, and Sierra Counties as of June 17th, 2019"

 During certain times of the year, when fire danger is high, residential debris burning of dead vegetation is unsafe and burn restrictions go into place.
 These restrictions are usually lifted in the winter months however, homeowners should always check with their local Air Quality Management District before burning.
 For more information on debris burning safety, download an educational fact sheet.

 Burn permits are now available online and issued to the public FREE of charge!
 The permit allows for the burning of dry vegetation (NOT household trash) that originates on the landowners property.
 Violations of any burning permit terms are a violation of state law (Public Resource Codes 4421, 4422, 4423 and 4425)

 Make sure your pile(s) are no larger than four feet by four feet in diameter.